 If there’s one thing that is always in my freezer, it’s ice cream.
-I mean we seriously eat ice cream all the time, and when it’s summer time I’m pretty sure we eat ice cream just about every day.
-Recently I’ve been making homemade ice cream because there are so many different delicious flavors that you can make like strawberry ice cream or chocolate ice cream, or even a mixed berry homemade ice cream recipe like this one.
-If you’ve had some animosity in the past about making ice cream because of all the procedures, timing, etc. let me just tell you it’s easier than you think, and this homemade ice cream recipe will for sure give you the confidence you need to keep making it!
+I mean we seriously eat it all the time, and when it’s summer time I’m pretty sure we eat it just about every day.
+Recently I’ve been making it homemade because there are so many different delicious flavors that you can make like strawberry or chocolate, or even a mixed berry version like this one.
+If you’ve had some animosity in the past about making it because of all the procedures, timing, etc. let me just tell you it’s easier than you think, and this recipe will for sure give you the confidence you need to keep making it!

-Once the base of the ice cream is made, you then want to start adding in your flavors like vanilla, chocolate, etc. I decided to make a mixed berry ice cream because I wanted the colors of it to look really cool and loaded with flavor.
-At first, I was just going to make strawberry ice cream, but I figured we’re close to all the berries being in season than not so mixed berries it is!
+Once the base of the ice cream is made, you then want to start adding in your flavors like vanilla, chocolate, etc. I decided to add in mixed fresh berries because I wanted the colors of it to look really cool and loaded with flavor.
+At first, I was just going to make strawberry, but I figured we’re close to all the berries being in season than not so mixed berries it is!

-The cool thing about this recipe is that it is completely malleable, you can swap out my berries for chocolate, or cherries, or make a strawberry ice cream, it’s totally up to you so be sure to get creative!
+The cool thing about this recipe is that it is completely malleable, you can swap out my berries for chocolate, or cherries, or make a strawberry version, it’s totally up to you so be sure to get creative!

 Waffle cones are simply that, cones made from a basic waffle recipe.
 I’d say it’s definitely not a classic waffle recipe because that has yeast in it, so I’d say it’s closer to a pancake batter than anything.
 The toughest part about making waffle cones is having a waffle cone maker, however don’t let that stop you because you can simply just cook them in a skillet or on a griddle, they just won’t have those little groves like waffles do.
 If you don’t want to purchase an electric waffle cone maker then maybe consider an iron that you can cook over your cook top, it’s way cheaper!
 We eat a lot of ice cream in this house, so it made the most sense to just pick up the electric version.